Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 benchmark is replaced with the JSE All Share Index as Bloomberg’s pricing data of the actual benchmark (S&P SA Composite Index) only begins in 2014.

+Noticed that Indexes created often track a benchmark.
+Creating the portfolio that I want has operational challenges becasuse there isnt a benchmark.
+Some solutions to this problem is to

 # Cumulative Returns